-It’s such a big event, close to our hearts and with a lot of expectation attached to it too.
-So, how we do enjoy a stress-free Thanksgiving?
+As November arrives, it can be all too easy to let the stress of Thanksgiving set in.
+It’s such a big event, close to our hearts!
+Consequently, there’s a lot of expectation attached to it.
+So, how do we enjoy a stress-free Thanksgiving?

 Join us as we explore tips for a stress-free Thanksgiving and share advice on planning the best Thanksgiving yet.